Units: distance (meters), speed (meters/second), or speed is the time derivative of distance: v=dx/dt, Force (Newtons)

 - Roller Coaster Demo: So, we developed a physical model to explain what we predicted would happen when I let the balls go.
 The balls all went about the same distance before hitting the ground, and the blue track finished before the red track, by a considerable amount of time.
 Please address what was correct or incorrect about your original model.
 Please develop a new model to explain what you saw.

 - Do PS #2… as much as you can.
 It is due Monday in class!

 - View this 3 minute video : Energy, Work, and Power.
 Be prepared to answer this question: a 1000 kg car starts from rest and accelerates to 30 m/s in 5 seconds.
 Please calculate the average power the car produces to do this.
 Please put answer in Watts and Horsepower.

 - 2.1 Power

 - 2.2 Units

-Prepare for your activity next Tuesday: You will make a video and calculate the kinematics, energy, momentum to be handed in next Thursday.
+Prepare for your activity next Tuesday: You will make a video and calculate the kinematics, energy, Power, momentum.
+This assignment is to be handed in next Thursday.

 Videos I find helpful